-Here is What I Know…
+Here Is What I Know

 Two young black men were riding home from football practice in my car.
-The four us were laughing, cutting up, and making fun of each other.
-We came up on multiple police cars and officers investing something.
+The four of us were laughing, cutting up, and making fun of each other.
+We came up on multiple police cars and officers investigating something.
 These two young men immediately folded their hands in their lap, became quiet, stared straight ahead, and were silent.

 After we passed the officers there was a moment and then the teasing, laughing, and cutting up began again.